Justintime50/pineapple/README.md

 git clone https://github.com/justintime50/pineapple.git
 ```

 The Pineapple CSS has been compiled into three separate bundles:

-* `pineapple` includes everything
+- `pineapple` includes everything
-* `pineapple-styles` includes everything but the `grid` and `animations` CSS and can be used without the accompanying JS
+- `pineapple-styles` includes everything but the `grid` and `animations` CSS and can be used without the accompanying JS
-* `pineapple-utilities` includes the `grid` and `animations` CSS which accompanies the JS
+- `pineapple-utilities` includes the `grid` and `animations` CSS which accompanies the JS

+### Bootstrap, & jQuery

+**Bootstrap**

+- Pineapple v1 is compatible with Bootstrap v3
+- Pineapple v2 is compatible with Bootstrap v4 and v5 (with jQuery)
+- Pineapple v3 is compatible with Bootstrap v4 and v5

+**jQuery**

-**NOTE:** Pineapple Javascript functions require jQuery.
-With the release of Bootstrap 5 (which does not include or require jQuery), you will either need to remain on Bootstrap 4 or import jQuery separately.
-Pineapple is not compatible with the `slim` version of jQuery.
+- Pineapple v1 and v2 require jQuery and is not compatible with the `slim` version of jQuery.
+Pineapple v3 and later does not require jQuery

 ## Documentation